Frequently Asked Questions

 An American made steel drum roaster custom built by the fine folks at US Roaster Corporation in Oklahoma City.
-She roasts up to 12 pounds at a time and weighs about 900 pounds herself.
+It weighs about 900 pounds and roasts up to 12 pounds at a time.

 Where do you roast?

-Our shop is in Edinboro, PA a small town south of Erie, just off I-79.
-You’re welcome to come visit and learn about coffee, but it is best to give us a head's up first.
+Our shop is in Edinboro, Pennsylvania, a small town south of Erie, just off I-79.
+You’re welcome to come visit and learn about coffee, but it is best to give us a heads-up first.
 We operate on very tight deadlines and don't always have time to show you around if we're not expecting you.